Scope contributors have more than 150 years combined experience covering health-care policy, medicine and basic science research.

 Bruce Goldman, MS, covers immunology, infectious disease, neurosciences, radiology, cell biology and biochemistry.
 Although pretty much recovered from an ectopic philosophy degree sustained in adolescence that long plagued all who came near him, he persists in spotting tipping points in conventional wisdom before others do (typically, alas, because they haven’t actually occurred).

 Todd Holland is documentary filmmaker who is always looking for the human element in a story.
-His work highlights the unique stories of patients, physicians and staff.
+His work highlights the unique stories of patients, physicians and staff at Stanford Hospital.

 Liat Kobza is interested in the use of social media in healthcare and health issues affecting older adults.